YJX-Research/ControlFoley_test/README.md

 🎧 <strong>AC-V2A</strong>

-ControlFoley achieves the best performance across all evaluation metrics on the Greatest Hits dataset:
+ControlFoley achieves the best performance across all evaluation metrics on the Greatest Hits dataset.

 - Better timbre similarity (Resemblyzer)
 - Better synchronization (DeSync)